igor-sn/user-register/README.md

 # user-register
-Project to register, query or delete users
+Project to register, query or delete users.